 Where Zero-Sum Thinking Comes From

 Brin optimistically asserted that Atheism encourages Positive-Sum and that religion is Zero-Sum.
 However, there are sufficient examples where Atheism has led to very Zero-Sum outcomes.
 Conversely, the Enlightenment movement emerged and matured in Protestant Christian regions.
 Yet, there are plenty of Zero-Sum thinkers among Protestants.
 I believe the true source of this conflict lay not in religion.

-When our behavior balances our self-interest and other’s-interest, we are Good Actors and favor Resilience.
+When our behavior balances self-interest and other-interest, we are Good Actors and favor Resilience.
 As a Society, we need Good Actors who have access to the means to act to endure during calamity and catastrophe.

-Militia as a legal term is distinct in that it is not compelled to government control, which contrasts the National Guard which is an element of government control.
-There are no legal repercussions if a citizen chooses not to act in a militia capacity, which is not true of the Guardsman. ↩
+Militia as a legal term is distinct because it is not compelled to government control, which contrasts the National Guard which is an element of government control.
+There are no legal repercussions if a citizen chooses not to act in a militia capacity, which is not true of the Guardsman. ↩︎